 Treat And Improve The Skin Condition

-For example, Alkaline hot springs are expected to dissolve sebum and softens the stratum corneum -a cleansing effect leads to smooth and beautiful skin.
+For example, Alkaline hot springs are expected to dissolve sebum and soften the stratum corneum -a cleansing effect leads to smooth and beautiful skin.

 Acidic hot springs have bactericidal and antibacterial effects, which are good for skin irritations and infections such as heat rashes and eczema.

-It has also a natural peeling effect for softens and dissolves old calluses on the surface of the skin.
+It has also a natural peeling effect for softening and dissolves old calluses on the surface of the skin.

 If you have sensitive or dry skin, please be careful about these hot springs and bath salt products that have a skin treatment effect.
 Especially in alkaline hot springs, a lot of oil may be removed from the skin.
 Rinse well after bathing and apply moisturizers.
 Do not rub your skin too much with a towel.

 Safety Tips For Preventing Negative Effects And Accidents Of Bathing

 I talked about the positive benefits of bathing in hot springs,

 it can lead to life-threatening accidents if you don’t know the negative sides.

 To enjoy hot springs and a hot bath at home, learn the proper bath tips below.